Owls live on every continent, except Antarctica and they have developed unique talents, depending upon the area that they live in.

 As an owl flies, they are able to sneak up on their prey because their flight is silent.
-This allows them to catch their prey surprised.
+This allows them to surprise and catch their prey easily.
 Most owls will perch or sit on the ground so that they can catch their prey quickly and quietly.
 Some will fly and glide over the area and drop in on their prey where they will open their wings only at the last minute.

 Why do owls need sharp talons?